 - What is the SME school CEEB code?

-Every senior should request a copy of their unofficial transcript when school starts so that they can check it for accuracy (grades and test scores) and use it when completing applications online.
+Every senior should request a copy of their unofficial transcript so that they can check it for accuracy (grades and test scores) and use it when completing applications online.

-Pick up a transcript release form from the SME Registrar, Melanie Lowe, and return it completed with signatures (you must also obtain a parent’s signature if you are not yet 18).
+Students must pick up a transcript release form from the SME Registrar, Melanie Lowe, and return it to her in person, completed with signatures (you must also obtain a parent’s signature if you are not yet 18).

 Mrs. Lowe is available in the Student Services / Counseling office from 7:00-3:00.
 You can also email her with questions at firstname.lastname@example.org.
 However, you will need to submit a transcript request in person.
 (See more information about transcripts below.)

 After you've submitted your transcript release form, you may request that transcripts be sent to colleges and universities through your Xello account.
 (See directions, below, in the Transcripts section.)